Early bird interview rounds: 31st October, 1st & 2nd of November 2023

 UK students can pay the tuition fee in instalments over the two years of the course.

-International students will be asked to pay their first year course fee in full and in advance of arriving at the College.
+International students will be asked to pay their first installment of the course fee in full and in advance of issuing the CAS number necessary for Student Visa purposes.

 Tuition fees can rise each year in response to market conditions.